 The Unique Masks and Costumes Maschera (maskera)

 Venice’s past comes alive during this unique celebration.
-And with such rich roots connecting the past and present, Venice for Carnevale is truly a glimpse into history.
-Even though Carnevale is only a month out of the year, its magic and beauty can be seen and felt year round.
+And with such rich roots connecting the past and present, Venice for Carnival is truly a glimpse into history.
+Even though Carnival is only a month out of the year, its magic and beauty can be seen and felt year round.

 Share with us your own experience with Carnevale!